devonrambo/payment-app-server/README.md

 ### Description
-This is the server-side code for a venmo-like payment application.
+This is the server-side code for a Venmo-like payment application.
 A user can send payments, request other users to send them money, view their balance, past payments, pending payments, and more.
 The front-end is CLI based and in another repository.

 ### Motivation
 This was a bootcamp project.
 After completing the requirements I wanted to host it on a cloud server rather than my machine, so I deployed it to Heroku.